 Pakistan's Interior Minister Chaudhry Nisar Ali Khan said no evidence had yet been found to suggest foreign involvement in the school attack.

 "Some arrests have been made and we are awaiting positive and concrete details in this regard," he said in a press conference, without giving further details.

-Associated Press writer Munir Ahmed in Islamabad contributed to this report.
+Associated Press writers Zarar Khan in Islamabad and Lynne O'Donnell contributed to this report.